ethereum-optimism/design-docs/protocol/op-contracts-manager-single-release-redesign.md

     C[Any Account] -->|call| D[OPCM - op-contracts/v1.6.0]
 ```

+In the event that we deploy a buggy OPCM and need to provide a patch fix, we can simply deploy a new OPCM contract.
+The new contract will explicitly include the address of the contract it replaces, e.g. `address replaces = <old-contract-address>`.
+By doing this we can easily tell which OPCM contract is the latest version to use by process of elimination.

 ## Versioning

 Now that each OPCM deploy is going to be tethered directly to an L1 smart contract release version, for improved UX, we should provide public getters to expose two pieces of information: